Exhibition: Abingdon's Historic Buildings - Lost, Recorded and Understood

 The Guildhall, Roysse Court, Bridge Street, Abingdon, Oxfordshire, OX14 3HU

-The Guildhall is one of Abingdon's most important historic buildings and visitors on the Saturday will also be able to explore some of its historic rooms.
+The exhibition is in the Guildhall - one of Abingdon's most important historic buildings and visitors on the Saturday will also be able to explore some of its historic rooms.
 The oldest part is the medieval L-shaped Hospital of St John, originally part of the Abbey complex, probably dating from the 12th century, but much altered over the years.
 The part facing St Nicholas’ Church was the hospital chapel and the southern wing became the schoolroom for John Roysse’s grammar school, established in 1563, which remained there till Victorian times and is the venue for our exhibition.

 The Guildhall, Roysse Court, Bridge Street, Abingdon, Oxfordshire, OX14 3HU